Caroline-Amanquah/Github-CV/README.md

 <h1 align="center"> Caroline Amanquah </h1>

 I am a junior full stack developer that is passionate about using clean code, test-driven development, and agile methodologies to create user-focused software.
+My dedication and skills have garnered recognition, as evidenced by my placement in the Top 10 of the 2023 TargetJobs National Coding Challenge, a full stack development competition in partnership with Cognizant.

 <h2 align="center">